Paralegal Schools in Virginia

 Northern Virginia Community College

-The two-year A.A.S. in Paralegal Studies program at Northern Virginia Community College prepares students for professional employment in law offices, government agencies, insurance groups and corporations.
+The two-year Associate of Applied Science (AAS) in Paralegal Studies program at Northern Virginia Community College prepares students for professional employment in law offices, government agencies, insurance groups, and corporations.
 The program imparts a general understanding of American and Virginia procedural law, as well as proficiency in task-specific skills associated with the paralegal and legal assistant profession.
-Students are required to complete 65 credit hours over the course of four complete semesters, general education courses, elective courses and mandatory legal courses are all included in this course sequence.
+Students are required to complete 65 credit hours over the course of four complete semesters, general education courses, elective courses, and mandatory legal courses are all included in this course sequence.
 This program meets or exceeds the standards set by the American Bar Association and provides valuable and application legal knowledge for students interested in becoming career paralegals or pursuing other law-related careers.